-If, while self-executing or super-executing a card's non-demand effect, you would perform the keyword "selfexecute" or "super-execute", first draw and achieve an 11, awarding yourself a Chain Achievement.
-This is indicated by a chain symbol on the back of each age 11 card.
+If, while self-executing or super-executing a card's non-demand effect, you would perform the keyword "self-execute" or "super-execute", first draw and achieve an 11, awarding yourself a Chain Achievement.
 There is no limit (aside from the size of the 11 deck) to the number of Chain Achievements that can be awarded during an action.